Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 Firstly, it commemorates the salvation of Prophet Musa (Moses) and the Israelites from the tyrannical Pharaoh, as mentioned in the Quran.
 The day symbolizes victory over oppression and serves as a reminder of Allah's mercy and deliverance.

-Secondly, On the Day of Ashura, Prophet Nuh (AS) found relief.
-According to a narration reported by Imam Ahmad (RH), it was on this day [Ashura] that the Ark of Nuh (AS) came to rest on Mount Judi.
+Secondly, on the Day of Ashura, Prophet Nuh (AS) found relief.
+According to a narration reported by Imam Ahmad (RH).
+It was on this day [Ashura] that the Ark of Nuh (AS) came to rest on Mount Judi.
 [Tafsir Ibn Kathir]

 Fourthly, on this day martyrdom of Imam Hussain (AS) and other family members of the Prophet (PBUH) occurred during the Battle of Karbala.